Victor-C-Zhang/HyperGutterTree/README.md

                    ^ Head                                ^ Tail
 ```

 `Head` marks the where the next insertion to the CircularQueue should take place and `Tail` marks where the next read should happen from.
-Slots are marked `clean` if their data has been taken out of the queue and processed and the queue is full if the head ever points to a `dirty` slot.
+Slots are marked `clean` if their data has been taken out of the queue and processed.
+The queue is full if the head ever points to a `dirty` slot and empty if `Head` and `Tail` point to the same slot (which is also clean).